Eagle River, Wisconsin: Geography

-The Eagle River flows through the city.
+The Eagle River, which the city is named after, is a tributary of the Wisconsin River.

 Eagle River is located in southeastern Vilas County at (45.919902, -89.250210), along the Eagle River, which is part of a popular chain of lakes.
 The Eagle River/Three Lakes Chain of Lakes is made up of 28 lakes, which is the largest number of inland interconnecting lakes in the world.

-According to the United States Census Bureau, the city has a total area of 3.20 sqmi, of which, 3.03 sqmi is land and 0.17 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 3.20 sqmi, of which 3.03 sqmi is land and 0.17 sqmi is water.